Alfred Tarski: Early life and education

 Alfred Tarski was born Alfred Teitelbaum (Polish spelling: "Tajtelbaum") to Polish-Jewish parents in comfortable circumstances.
 He first showed mathematical ability in secondary school, at Warsaw's Szkoła Mazowiecka.
-Nevertheless in 1918 he entered the University of Warsaw intending to study biology.
+Nevertheless, in 1918 he entered the University of Warsaw intending to study biology.

 After Poland regained independence in 1918, Warsaw University came under the leadership of Jan Łukasiewicz, Stanisław Leśniewski, and Wacław Sierpiński and quickly became a world-leading research institution in logic, foundational mathematics, and the philosophy of mathematics.
 Leśniewski recognized Tarski's potential as a mathematician and encouraged him to abandon biology.

 Tarski attended courses taught by Łukasiewicz, Sierpiński, Stefan Mazurkiewicz, and Tadeusz Kotarbiński and in 1924 became the only person ever to complete a doctorate under Leśniewski's supervision.
 His thesis, O wyrazie pierwotnym logistyki (On the Primitive Term of Logistic), was published in 1923.

 Tarski and Leśniewski soon grew cool to each other, mainly due to Leśniewski's growing anti-semitism.
 In later life, however, Tarski expressed the warmest praise (which was reciprocated) for Kotarbiński.

-In 1923 Alfred Teitelbaum and his brother Wacław changed their surname to "Tarski".
-The brothers also converted to Roman Catholicism, Poland's dominant religion: Alfred, even though he was an avowed atheist.
+In 1923, Alfred Teitelbaum and his brother Wacław changed their surname to “Tarski”.
+The brothers also converted to Roman Catholicism, Poland's dominant religion, even though Alfred was an avowed atheist.
 (Note: "Most of the Socialist Party members were also in favor of assimilation, and Tarski's political allegiance was socialist at the time.
 So, along with its being a practical move, becoming more Polish than Jewish was an ideological statement and was approved by many, though not all, of his colleagues.
 As to why Tarski, a professed atheist, converted, that just came with the territory and was part of the package: if you were going to be Polish then you had to say you were Catholic.")